josephmoresena/Rxmxnx.PInvoke.Extensions/src/ApplicationTest/README.md

 The ASP .NET Core project demonstrates how it is possible to integrate JSON serialization of UTF-8 strings (and sequences) while avoiding re-encoding.

+Here is a more continuous, technically detailed, and fluid version suitable for a README section:

+---

+# NativeAot.props

+`NativeAot.props` exists to deliberately extend and stabilize Native AOT support beyond what is officially supported by the .NET SDK.

+Officially, Native AOT support begins with .NET 7.0, and platform availability depends on SDK version and runtime identifier.
+However, this project supports additional scenarios that are either unofficial, partially supported, or not wired by default in the SDK.

+To achieve this, this file overrides default SDK behavior and explicitly controls ILCompiler pack resolution using `KnownILCompilerPack`.
+This ensures deterministic builds and enables Native AOT in frameworks and environments that would otherwise not be supported.

+---

+## Extended Native AOT Support

+### .NET 6.0

+Native AOT is officially introduced in .NET 7.0.
+However, the ILCompiler toolchain can target .NET 6.0 when properly configured.

+This file explicitly registers ILCompiler packs for `net6.0`, allowing Native AOT publishing for .NET 6.0 projects.
+Without this override, the SDK does not resolve an ILCompiler pack for that target framework.

+The ILCompiler version used for .NET 6.0 depends on the host platform:

+* On non-macOS systems, or on macOS x64 → **7.0.20**
+* On macOS arm64 → **8.0.24**

+This guarantees correct architecture matching and compiler availability.

+---

+### .NET 7.0 on macOS x64

+Official SDK support for Native AOT on `osx-x64` starts with .NET 8.0.

+However, an official `Microsoft.DotNet.ILCompiler` 7.0.x pack for `osx-x64` does exist.

+The SDK does not automatically wire this for .NET 7.0, so this file explicitly declares the pack, enabling Native AOT for .NET 7.0 on macOS x64 without requiring an upgrade to .NET 8.0.

+The ILCompiler version used for .NET 7.0 follows the same rule:

+* On non-macOS systems, or on macOS x64 → **7.0.20**
+* On macOS arm64 → **8.0.24**

+---

+### macOS arm64 (No Cross-Architecture Compilation)

+Native AOT does **not** support cross-architecture compilation.

+The ILCompiler must match the host architecture:

+* arm64 hosts require an arm64 ILCompiler pack.
+* x64 hosts require an x64 ILCompiler pack.

+You cannot reliably compile using an ILCompiler built for another architecture.
+This is particularly critical on macOS arm64 systems.

+For this reason:

+* macOS arm64 uses **ILCompiler 8.0.24**
+* Other platforms (including macOS x64) use **ILCompiler 7.0.20**

+This ensures that:

+* .NET 6.0 and .NET 7.0 projects can be compiled correctly on macOS arm64.
+* No cross-architecture compiler mismatch occurs.
+* The required arm64-native ILCompiler is always used.

+---

+### .NET 5.0 and Earlier Support (Experimental)

+When `PublishAotLegacy=true`, this file references to `Microsoft.DotNet.ILCompiler` **7.0.0-alpha.1.22074.1** package.

+This version is an early alpha release but the last minimally stable version capable of targeting .NET 5.0 and earlier.
+Newer ILCompiler versions either fail when targeting .NET 5.0 or earlier, or do not support those frameworks at all.

+This support should therefore be considered experimental and not production-grade.

+---

+## Target Framework vs Embedded Runtime Version

+A crucial distinction must be understood.

+Even though the project is compiled against the declared **Target Framework** (for example, .NET 6.0, .NET 5.0, or even .NET Core 3.0), the runtime embedded into the final Native AOT binary is the runtime that ships with the selected ILCompiler pack.

+This means:

+* The **Target Framework** determines the reference assemblies and compile-time API surface.
+* The **ILCompiler version** determines the runtime implementation that is statically linked into the native binary.

+Concretely:

+* A .NET 6.0 project built on macOS arm64 will embed a runtime derived from **8.0.24**.
+* A .NET 6.0 or .NET 7.0 project built on non-macOS or macOS x64 will embed a runtime derived from **7.0.20**.
+* A .NET 5.0 or .NET Core 3.0 project built with `PublishAotLegacy=true` will embed a runtime derived from **7.0.0-alpha.1.22074.1**.

+Therefore, even when compiling a project targeting .NET Core 3.0, the resulting native binary will contain a runtime based on the 7.0-alpha toolchain.

+The Target Framework controls compile-time compatibility, but the ILCompiler version governs the actual runtime components (CoreLib and native runtime) that are linked into the final executable.

+---

+## Linux cross-Compilation support

+When building from a Linux x64 host targeting to `linux-arm` or `linux-arm64` this file forces `lld` as the linker and specifies explicit `objcopy` tool paths.

+---

+## Native AOT Activation Model

+Native AOT behavior is enabled when any of the following are true:

+* `PublishAot=true`
+* `PublishAotLegacy=true`
+* The runtime identifier ends with `-wasm`

+When active, this file:

+* Defines `NATIVE_AOT`
+* Optionally defines `REFLECTION_FREE` if `IlcDisableReflection=true`
+* Enables aggressive trimming
+* Configures metadata reduction
+* Disables unnecessary symbol emission

+This ensures that Native AOT builds are consistently optimized for minimal footprint and deterministic output.

+---

+## Reflection-Free Mode

+If `IlcDisableReflection=true`, the build:

+* Defines `REFLECTION_FREE`
+* Suppresses certain reflection-related exceptions via runtime host configuration switches

+This enables highly constrained Native AOT builds where reflection metadata is intentionally minimized or removed.
+It is particularly useful in environments where size, determinism, and static behavior are prioritized.

+---

+### Optimization Strategy

+When Native AOT is active, the configuration prioritizes binary size and minimal metadata:

+* `IlcOptimizationPreference = Size`
+* `IlcFoldIdenticalMethodBodies = true`
+* `IlcTrimMetadata = true`
+* `IlcGenerateStackTraceData = false`
+* `IlcGenerateCompleteTypeMetadata = false`
+* `TrimUnusedDependencies = true`
+* `StripSymbols = true`
+* `CopyOutputSymbolsToPublishDirectory = false`

+Additionally, metadata diagnostics (`IlcGenerateMetadataLog`, `IlcGenerateMstatFile`, `IlcGenerateDgmlFile`) are enabled to allow inspection of trimming and dependency decisions during development.

+---

+## WebAssembly and LLVM support (Experimental)

+When targeting a runtime identifier ending in `-wasm`, this file enables a specialized configuration:

+* Disables the workload resolver (`MSBuildEnableWorkloadResolver=false`)
+* Disables app host generation
+* Defines `WEB_ASSEMBLY`
+* References `Microsoft.DotNet.ILCompiler.LLVM`
+* Injects explicit linker arguments

+It is important to note that **`Microsoft.DotNet.ILCompiler.LLVM` is experimental**.
+Its behavior, packaging, and compatibility guarantees are not as stable as the core ILCompiler packs.
+WebAssembly Native AOT builds using this backend should therefore be considered experimental and may change across versions.